-Long Hose in Scuba Diving
+What is a Long Hose used for in Scuba Diving?

 The long hose is an essential piece of equipment for cave and technical divers, designed to improve air sharing capabilities and maneuverability in confined spaces.
 Ranging from 5 ft (1.5 m) to 7 ft (2.1 m) in length, these interstage hoses connect the first and second stages of a scuba regulator, allowing for increased flexibility and safety during challenging dives.
 This entry will discuss the history, purpose, and proper usage of long hoses, as well as their advantages and potential disadvantages.